11 Don’t-Miss Aquariums in the U.S.

 California-focused exhibits take center stage at Aquarium of the Pacific.
 For a local look at Pacific life, check out the aquarium’s Honda Blue Cavern featuring ocean inhabitants found off Catalina Island.
 Watch sharks and sea dragons at play in large tanks before heading to a worthy nonaquatic experience: Lorikeet Forest, a walk-in aviary that allows you to feed nectar to lorikeets as they land on you like you’re a human bird perch.

-WHALE-WATCHING WONDERS: The Magic of Dana Point
+WHALE-WATCHING WONDERS: The Magic of Dana Point: Whales, Water, and SoCal Spirit

 And for an inside look at the organizational skills it takes to successfully care for the thousands of creatures that call this aquarium home, join an informative behind-the-scenes tour.